jokla/CarND-LaneLines-P1/writeup.md

 While I got a satisfactory result on the first two videos provided by Udacity, it was not the case for the challenge video.
 In the challenge video we can identify more difficulties:
 * The color of the asphalt became lighter at a certain point.
 The Canny edge detector is not able to find the line using the grayscale image (where we lose information about the color)
-* The car is driving on a curving road.
+* The car is driving on a curving road
 * There are some shadows due to some trees

 To overcome theses problems, I introduced the color mask and resized the ROI.
 This is the result, using only the color mask (without the canny detection):